 In Chapter 13 bankruptcy, if you are past due on mortgage or a vehicle, you can roll those debts into the repayment plan, and keep that property from being foreclosed or repossessed.

 It is always more advantageous for you to file Chapter 13 before your home is in foreclosure or before your car is in repossession, because otherwise your lender has the power to reinstate the original terms of your loan instead of agreeing to the more favorable terms of your repayment plan.

 But filing Chapter 13 allows you to get caught up on your mortgage payments, and also lets you stretch out the length of your car loan payments as long as the vehicle you own is at least two-and-a-half years old.

-Bankruptcy exemptions for homes and vehicles can be complicated and confusing, so it’s always best to consult an experienced law firm.
-Please contact Kinnaird & Kinnaird to schedule a free consultation.
+Bankruptcy exemptions for homes and vehicles can be complicated and confusing, so it’s always best to consult an experienced home car and bankruptcy lawyers.
+Please contact Kinnaird & Kinnaird P.C. to schedule a free consultation.